Braves vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz has 59 hits with 13 doubles, a triple, a home run, nine walks and 23 RBI.
-He's also stolen 27 bases.
+- Ruiz has 60 hits with 13 doubles, a triple, a home run and 10 walks.
+He has driven in 24 runs with 27 stolen bases.

 Ruiz Recent Games